Project Summary

-Date and Location:
+Date and Location

 11 - 13 October 2022 l Stockholm University on the Frescati Campus, Geoscience building

-IASC Working Groups / Committees funding the Project:
+IASC Working Groups funding the project

 - Atmosphere WG